Quickstart Guide

 jkaninda/goma-gateway config init --output /etc/goma/config.yml

-This creates the configuration file under your local ./config
+This will generate the configuration under ./config/config.yml

-Step 2: Customize the Configuration
+2. Customize the Configuration

-Step 3: Validate Your Configuration
+3. Validate Your Configuration

 docker run --rm --name goma-gateway \